 Day One With Your Financial Advisor

 - Building a relationship with your advisor is key to helping you achieve your financial goals and dreams.

 - Be prepared for your first meeting — and ask lots of questions.

 - Expect a candid, casual conversation in your initial meeting — it’s important to take the time to get to know each other.

 Your first meeting with your Financial Advisor marks the beginning of an important professional relationship.
 Just as you rely on your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.

 Our Financial Advisors work with many types of investors and value their diversity.
 Your Financial Advisor will want to know you as a person — not just as a client — so he or she can understand the best way to help you with your investment needs and life goals.

 Meeting with a Financial Advisor for the first time, you should expect a friendly, casual conversation — you’re just getting to know each other.
-There’s no obligation, no pressure, no judgment — and no fee for your first meeting.
+There’s no obligation, no pressure, no judgment — and no cost for your first meeting.
 You should be candid about your level of investing experience, overall financial situation, and financial goals.
 You should also feel comfortable asking as many questions as you’d like.

 It’s important you choose a Financial Advisor who listens to your concerns, understands your financial needs, and values your input.
-The relationship between you and your Financial Advisor is a critical one — through the years, you’ll have many sensitive, private conversations.
+The relationship between you and your Financial Advisor is a critical one — through the years, you should have many sensitive, private conversations.
 The relationship may even expand to include friends and future generations of your family.